What to Do After a Rainy Day Car Accident in California

 Damages In Car Accident Personal Injury Cases

 Damages refer to the cost of your injuries.
-These can be a direct financial cost or an emotional and indirect cost.
+These can be a direct financial costs or an emotional and indirect costs.

 - Direct damages.

 - Cost of medical bills.

 - Indirect damages.

 - Pain and suffering.

 - Emotional distress.